fawda123/SWMPr/README.md

 single_param('tjrtlmet', 'wspd')
 ```

-For larger requests, it is easier to obtain data outside of R using the online query system on the CDMO.
+For larger requests, it is easier to obtain data outside of R using the CDMO query system.
 Data can be retrieved from the CDMO several ways.
 Data from single stations can be requested from the <a href="http://cdmo.baruch.sc.edu/get/export.cfm">data export system</a>, whereas data from multiple stations can be requested from the <a href="http://cdmo.baruch.sc.edu/aqs/">advanced query system</a>.
 The `import_local` function is used to import data into R that were downloaded from the CDMO with the <a href="http://cdmo.baruch.sc.edu/aqs/zips.cfm">zip downloads</a> feature available within the advanced query system.
 The downloaded data will include multiple .csv files by year for a given data type (e.g., apacpwq2002.csv, apacpwq2003.csv, apacpnut2002.csv, etc.).
 It is recommended that all parameters and the complete date range are requested to avoid repeated requests to CDMO.
 The `import_local` function can be used once the downloaded files are extracted to a local path.

 ```r